tomiito/developer-documentation/source/includes/demand/_entry-links.md

 Creates target links for suppliers with an alloacation for a Fulcrum survey.

-<aside class="notice">Ensure that the supplier has already been allocated to the survey by first making the <a href="#post-create-a-qualification">Create an Allocation</a> call.
-Always default to Targeted/Standalone link type (SupplierLinkTypeCode TS) when creating target links unless specifically requested by the supplier </aside>
+<aside class="notice">The supplier must already have an allocation for the survey (<a href="#post-create-a-qualification">Create an Allocation</a>).
+Always default to the Targeted/Standalone supplier link type (`TS`) when creating target links unless specifically requested by the supplier </aside>

 #### Arguments